 - Weakness or fatigue

-Your doctor can help you prevent or manage side effects.
+Your doctor can help you prevent or manage these.
 Most side effects go away once you stop treatment.